PixeyeHQ/actors.unity/README.md

 ```

 ### 📘 ECS Events
-You can perfrom actions when entities are added or removed from the groups.
+You can perform actions when entities are added or removed from the groups.
 **💬 How to use ecs events?**
 You need to use the HandleEcsEvents method and iterate through added/removed stack of the group.
 ```csharp